 My last attempt was in Procreate, which was really convenient because an iPad is way more portable than paint.

 You can decide if you want rules for your sketchbook practice.

 I set out to not have any rules, but I quickly realized that I wanted to only use watercolor, and all of my art needed to be in my small sketchbooks.
 I also try not to actually sketch my art first, but just paint the subject.

-Some rules you can consider are: media to use, art styles to stick to, or subjects to draw or paint.
+Some ideas of rules you can consider are: media to use, art styles to stick to, or subjects to draw or paint.

 I've tried sticking to 1 subject before (flowers) and I got bored, so I decided to paint whatever I want this time.
 It's way more interesting for me this time around.

 Allow Yourself to Make Ugly Art

 This one hurts, but sometimes the art you make is going to be ugly.
 And that's okay.
 It's part of the process.